- Scope of procedures

-Applicants must have an offer of admission to a research higher degree and must.have completed at least four years of undergraduate study and have attained Honours Class 1 or equivalent.
+Applicants must have an offer of admission to a PhD or Research Masters degree and must.have completed at least four years of undergraduate study and have attained Honours Class 1 or equivalent.

-Applicants whose qualifications have been obtained in a non-English speaking country must submit evidence by the closing date of attaining the required level of English proficiency for Research Higher Degree studies.
+Applicants whose qualifications have been obtained in a non-English speaking country must submit evidence by the closing date of attaining the required level of English proficiency for research degree studies.
 For details on current requirements, please refer to the English Language Proficiency Policy.